Primary Navigation Mobile

 Compare insurance quotes

 Having car insurance is yet another cost that drivers are legally required to bear.
-Record price rises over the last few years mean the average cost of a fully comprehensive policy is now nearly £1,000.
-So it’s more important than ever to use a price comparison website to find the lowest-cost deal you can get.
+Record price rises over the last few years mean the average cost of a fully comprehensive policy is now around £1,000.
+It’s more important than ever to use a price comparison website to find the lowest-cost deal you can get.

 There are ways of reducing premium costs.
 Young drivers can have their car fitted with a black box.
 Getting a tracker fitted helps, as well.
 Increasing the excess can save money, as can changing how you describe your occupation.
 Getting a car in a low insurance group is an easy win, too.